 15 km from town

 Sydney Point and Parsi Point.
-Both are quick stops — 15-20 minutes each.
+Both are quick stops, 15-20 minutes each.
 Sydney Point overlooks the Krishna valley and is particularly nice if there's some cloud cover.
 Parsi Point has food stalls (corn, maggi, chai) and also good valley views.
 Neither requires any walking or climbing.

 Lunch.
 The Panchgani market area has some decent restaurants.
 Lucky's Restaurant near Table Land is popular.
 For something fancier, the resorts on the way to Mahabaleshwar have good restaurants too.
 Or skip lunch here and eat at Mapro Garden on the way back.

 Mapro Garden stop on the way down.
 Stock up on strawberry jam, chocolate sauce, and whatever else catches your eye.
 Their fresh cream with strawberries is the thing to try.
-Then head back to Pune — you'll reach by 7:30-8 PM.
+Then head back to Pune and you'll reach by 7:30-8 PM.

 If you're doing a day trip, pick one or two spots in each.
-Don't try to hit every viewpoint — you'll spend the whole day in the car.
+Don't try to hit every viewpoint or you'll spend the whole day in the car.
 For a day trip, do Table Land and Sydney Point in Panchgani, then drive to Mahabaleshwar for Arthur's Seat, and head back via Mapro Garden.

 Panchgani on a Saturday or Sunday in season (October-February) is a completely different experience from a Tuesday visit.
 Weekends bring Pune and Mumbai crowds in large numbers.
 Table Land gets packed, parking fills up, viewpoints have queues, and the ghat road has slow-moving traffic in both directions.